Teamwork. On and off the field.

 As for our Miner baseball and softball teams, they have their own fields, and practice in the off-season and through the winter in the warm confines of the Miner Dome Indoor Practice Facility, which was completed in 2010.

-And the Missouri S&T men’s and women’s basketball teams and women’s volleyball team play between the bleachers on Billy Key Court in the Gale Bullman Building.
+And the Missouri S&T men’s and women’s basketball teams and women’s volleyball team play between the bleachers on Billy Key Court in Gibson Arena.
 The building also features an indoor swimming pool, where the men’s swimming team competes.